wachkyri/baraOS/README.md

 - Automatic updates for the OS, Flatpaks, Nix packages <sup><sub>(Via Fleek)</sub></sup>, and all Distrobox containers.

 > [!IMPORTANT]
-> **ISOs can be downloaded from our releases page [here](https://github.com/ublue-os/bazzite/releases), and a helpful install guide can be found [here](https://universal-blue.discourse.group/docs?topic=30).** If you experience any issues with installing Bazzite, then check out our [troubleshoot guide](https://universal-blue.discourse.group/docs?topic=34).
+> **ISOs can be downloaded from the releases page [here](https://github.com/ublue-os/bazzite/releases), and a helpful install guide can be found [here](https://universal-blue.discourse.group/docs?topic=30).** If you experience any issues with installing Bazzite, then check out the [troubleshoot guide](https://universal-blue.discourse.group/docs?topic=34).

 If you're on an existing Universal Blue image follow [these instructions](https://universal-blue.org/images/#image-list).
 To rebase an existing upstream Fedora Silverblue/Kinoite ostree system to this image: